How to Get Into Grad School With a Low GPA

 Certificate Programs

 Graduate certificates are non-degree programs that provide graduate education in a specific field, such as education, nursing, or business.
-Some schools allow you to start in a certificate program and later transfer your coursework to a master's program of the same subject.
+Some schools allow you to start in a certificate program and later transfer your coursework to a master’s program in the same subject.

 Professional Development Courses

-Professional development courses do not provide academic credit but can help you build technical skills.
+Professional development courses do not provide academic credit, but can help you build technical skills.
 Many schools offer these programs through global online education platforms such as Coursera, edX, Google, or LinkedIn Learning.

 Internships and Volunteer Work

-Some research shows that students with experience in parenting or the workforce demonstrate greater resilience than those who never left school.
+Research shows that students with experience in parenting or the workforce demonstrate greater resilience than those who never left school.
 Internships or volunteer work experience can strengthen your application and improve your chances for success in graduate school.

 Frequently Asked Questions About Grad School With a Low GPA